fseasy/snakai/snake/README.md

 # SNAKE Game

-The game is rewrite based on https://gist.github.com/sanchitgangwar/2158089 .
-We split the drawing logic and game inner state, so that it can be easily migrated to any other UI system.
+The game rewrited based on https://gist.github.com/sanchitgangwar/2158089 .

+We split the
+drawing logic and game inner state, so that it can be easily migrated to any other UI system.
-What's more, it the first step to make a snake-ai -> in trainning, we just need the game state, and the GUI became a burden.
+What's more, it the first step to make a snake-ai -> in trainning, we just need the game state, while the GUI became a burden.

 ## Game Screenshot